 Board of Directors

-Tim is the postmaster in one of the valley’s small communities.
+Tim was the postmaster in one of the valley’s small communities.
 His congeniality and excellent customer service skills make him a natural public relations representative for the museum.
 In executing his professional duties, Tim investigates and solves problems; providing valuable skills to the board as it develops plans, identifies solutions and executes its goals.

 Mt.
 Eddy, a local mountain, is named for Tim’s wife’s family.
 This family-topographical bond enforces the couple’s dedication to keeping history alive for visitors and local residents.
 Tim enjoys helping people learn about their forefathers’ work and sacrifices that contributed to the area’s current level of prosperity.